Can I Get a Texas Real Estate License with a Criminal Record?

 Can I get a Texas real estate license with a criminal record?

 Not all hope is lost if you have a criminal record.
+You might be asking what disqualifies you from being a real estate agent in Texas?
 All applicants are evaluated on a case-by-case basis and offenses don’t automatically disqualify you.
 TREC Rules 545.1(b) and 545.1(c) also considers factors like…

 - Nature and seriousness of the crime